DeepXuan/Dn-Dp/README.md

 python denoising.py -c ./config/Dn_Chest_256_512.yaml # Denoise low-resolution chest CT images with denoised low-resolution images as conditions
 ```
 ### 2. Run for your own data
-Place your test data in sub-folders of a root-folder:
+Place your test data in sub-folders of a root-folder.
 ```
 root
 ├── input_folder # Put your test images here.